Yu-Chong Tai

 Anna L. Rosen Professor of Electrical Engineering and Medical Engineering

-Research interests: medical devices, MEMS, Bio-MEMS, micromachining, lab-on-a-chip, microfluidics, drug delivery, micro implants, circulating tumor cell, parylene, bio-med
+Research interests: medical devices, microsensors, MEMS, Bio-MEMS, labs-on-a-chip, microfluidics, drug delivery devices, micro implants, parylene as a biomaterial.

 Overview

 Professor Tai's research uses Semiconductor/MEMS/NEMS technologies for medical applications.
 He has built the Caltech MEMS Laboratory (http://mems.caltech.edu), an 8,000-square-foot facility completely dedicated to medical devices.
 This facility has a clean-room lab (~3,000 sq. ft), CAD lab, a measurement/test/metrology lab, and a biological lab.
 It supports researchers (graduate students, postdoctoral scholars, visiting scholars and industrial members) to develop innovative MEMS/NEMS and medical devices.
-Examples of past devices include micromotors, microphones, neural chips, micro relays, micro power generators, micro valves, micro pumps, etc. Over the past 20 years, Prof. Tai has launched a major research effort into medical devices.
-Project examples include HPLC-on-a-chip, blood-labs-on-a-chip, wireless micro drug delivery, etc. Moreover, Tai's group has had a major program for miniature or micro implants.
-To this end, Prof. Tai collaborates with many medical doctors and biologist (such as from UCSF, USC, UCLA, and industries) to develop integrated implants for cortical, retinal and spinal applications.
-Micro implant devices included spinal neural stimulators, ECG implants, retinal prosthetic devices, intraocular lenses, implantable wireless pressure sensors, micro pacemakers, etc. Tai's group is always looking for students, postdocs and researchers who love technology and enjoy building devices.
+Examples of past devices include micromotors, microphones, neural chips, micro relays, micro power generators, micro valves, micro pumps, etc. Over the past 20 years, Prof. Tai has focused on medical devices.
+Project examples include HPLC-on-a-chip, complete blood count (CBC) labs-on-a-chip, wireless micro drug delivery, etc. Specifically, Tai's group has had a major program for micro implants for eye applications.
+Prof. Tai has collaborated with many medical doctors and biologist (such as from UCSF, USC, UCLA, COH, and industries) to develop integrated implants for cortical, retinal and spinal applications.
+Tai lab has developed devices such as spinal neural stimulators, ECG implants, retinal prosthetic devices, intraocular lenses, and implantable wireless pressure sensors.
+Tai's group welcomes students, postdocs and researchers who love technology and enjoy hands-on building devices.

 Related News